nikodunk/roomsolar/content/solar-kit/_index.md

 -----
 <h4 id="shipping">Shipping & Order Details</h4>

 Free shipping anywhere in the US.
-You will receive a follow-up email with exact instructions once we have received enough orders.
+You will receive a follow-up email with exact instructions.

 Questions or want to say hello?
 Send to hello@sunboxlabs.com or on WhatsApp +1 (917) 704 3031.